Volvo S90 interior

 You can spruce the S90’s interior up with some shiny metal inlays in R-Design models and a set of fabulous unvarnished walnut wood trims in Inscription versions.
 Even with these flashy additions, however, it doesn’t look quite as eye-catching as a Mercedes E-Class’ elegant cabin.

 Whichever model you pick, you’ll want to upgrade the standard seats to fabulous Nappa leather items.
 They’re some of the most comfortable and supportive seats you can get in any executive car and they feel absolutely fantastic.
-They come as standard in top-spec Inscription Pro models but cost an extra £1,175 across the rest of the range.
+They come as standard in top-spec Inscription Plus models but cost extra across the rest of the range.